davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

-  This attribute applies only to the particular namespace body, not to other definitions of the same namespace; it is equivalent to using
-  #pragma GCC visibility before and after the namespace
-  definition (see :ref:`visibility-pragmas`).
+  This attribute applies only to the particular namespace body, not to other definitions of the same namespace; it is equivalent to using :samp:`#pragma GCC visibility` before and after the namespace definition (see :ref:`visibility-pragmas`).

   In C++, if a template argument has limited visibility, this